jwjulien/b/README.md

-b, A distributed bug tracker extension (originally for Mercurial)
+b, A distributed bug tracker
 ========================================================================================================================
-This version of `b` was forked from [foss.heptapod.net](https://foss.heptapod.net/mercurial/b) and some light modifications were made to:
+This version of `b` was forked from [foss.heptapod.net](https://foss.heptapod.net/mercurial/b).
+Originally with only minor modifications, but now it's likely safer to say that this tool simply took inspiration from B.

+So, with that stated, full credit for the inspiration for this tool goes to Michael Diamond.
+Thank you for taking the time and investing the effort to create `b`, without which this tool I love wouldn't likely exist.

+The original purpose of B was to serve as a low-feature stand-in for a real, convoluted bug tracking system.
+I loved that concept, but have taken the tool much further - much beyond the original, small scope to the point of adding special features to give this tool the abilities of a fully fledged bug tracking system, but in a distributed package.

 - Support Python 3.x (mostly just adjustments to convert between byte strings and unicode strings).
 - Support invocation from the command line, outside of Mercurial, to allow use with other version control systems.